Introduction

 Parboiled Rice

-Parboiled rice has a natural, sparkling appearance with a golden amber color.
-This is due to its unique processing method, where the husk and germ are not removed during the hydrothermal process, giving the rice its distinctive color.
+Parboiled rice naturally has a crystal-like appearance, with a honey or amber color.
+This is due to its unique processing method, where the husk and bran layers impart different hues to the rice during the hydrothermal treatment process.

 Rice made from parboiling has a better texture, with a chewier bite and a more robust, natural grain flavor.
 It has a richer taste compared to white rice.